TA Professional Development Program

 Who Facilitates the Training?

 UCI is fortunate to have one of the best and most substantive TA training programs in the UC system.
-A large part of the credit goes to dedicated, experienced TAs who volunteer to serve as teaching mentors for you.
+A large part of the credit goes to dedicated, experienced TAs who have advanced pedagogical training and volunteer to serve as teaching mentors for you.
 These experienced TAs are called Pedagogical Fellows or “PFs.”
 PFs are almost always from your specific discipline or School.
 They participated in the training as new TAs and feel that it is essential to being successful.
 They have TA’ed for many of the same courses for which you will TA; they understand what will be required of you and they know what kinds of teaching strategies and techniques work.
 To be able to help train you as a new TA, Pedagogical Fellows are competitively selected based on their excellence as TAs, their success as scholars, their interest in learning more about teaching, and their willingness to provide service to their fellow TAs.
 It is important to recognize that the content of the training that you will receive, and the way in which you will participate in it, is determined by the PF.
-He or she has taken a quarter-long course in Advanced Pedagogy taught by CEI instructors, and has received a great deal of assistance in designing their individual programs, but they select the content and methods used.
+He or she has taken a two quarter-long courses in Advanced Pedagogy taught by DTEI instructors, and has received a great deal of assistance in designing their individual programs, but they select the content and methods used.
 Not surprisingly, on the program evaluation scale of 1-5, with “5” being highest, almost every PF gets “5s” for the content of their programs, their preparedness, and their effectiveness as mentors.

 What Happens After TAPDP?

-In addition to workshops, you can also come to the CEI for free and confidential consultation.
+In addition to workshops, you can also come to the DTEI for free and confidential consultation.
 A consultant will be happy to meet with you to discuss how you feel things are going in your TA’ing, brainstorm with you about alternative teaching methods, provide academic job search information-anything that is related to teaching is appropriate.

 You can be pro-active about your teaching in other ways.
 On the EEE website is a Midterm Feedback Form that you can have your students complete.
 The form allows you to get feedback before the end of the quarter, when you still have time to address issues.
 In fact, having your students complete a Midterm Feedback before a consultation will help the consultant to get a better idea of your needs.